PM Modi and Philippine President Marcos review progress of bilateral relations - ExBulletin

 PM Modi and Philippine President Marcos review progress of bilateral relations

-New Delhi [India]August 5 (ANI): Prime Minister Narendra Modi spoke on the phone on Friday with Philippine President Ferdinand Marcos Jr and reviewed various areas of bilateral engagement.
+New Delhi: On Friday, Prime Minister Narendra Modi spoke by telephone with Philippine President Ferdinand Marcos Jr and reviewed various areas of bilateral engagement.

-He congratulated Ferdinand Marcos Jr on his election as the 17th President of the Philippines.

 “The two leaders reviewed various areas of bilateral engagement and expressed their satisfaction with the rapid growth of cooperation between the two countries in recent years,” according to a statement from the Prime Minister’s Office.